 Share this post:

 WebSphere Liberty is the next generation application server.
 Liberty and Eclipse make a great local development environment for developing and deploying Java EE applications to Bluemix, especially to the Liberty for Java instant runtime.
-To be able to deploy applications to Bluemix, you first need to understand how applications are organized within Bluemix.
+To help make developing for Bluemix even easier, use the IBM Eclipse Tools for Bluemix.

-In this excerpt from “Java EE, the next inception: Install a local Java EE development environment for Bluemix,” we’ll explore Bluemix deployment concepts: How Bluemix is organized, how to connect to it, and how to specify a deployment target.
-Next, we’ll discuss installing the Bluemix tools and connecting Eclipse to Bluemix.
+In this excerpt from “Java EE, the next inception: Install a local Java EE development environment for Bluemix,” we’ll explore the IBM Eclipse Tools for Bluemix and how to install them.
+Next, we’ll discuss connecting Eclipse to Bluemix.

 To start at the beginning of this series, see WebSphere Liberty: Developing Java EE applications for the cloud.